isomerpages/govtech-gobusiness/_FAQ/1a3-permittedfaq3.md

 Checks will be conducted.
 Businesses whose employers do not provide a safe workplace, ensure employees work from home where possible, or whose workers do not adhere to safe management measures, may have to close their workplaces.

-#### **4. I have been told to return to the office from 2 June despite being able to perform my work from home during the Circuit Breaker period.
+#### **4. I have been told to return to the office despite being able to perform my work from home during the Circuit Breaker period.
 What do I do?**
 All employers must put in place Safe Management Measures and should communicate the measures clearly to all employees before resuming business.
 The measures include ensuring all employees continue to work from home as much as possible, so as to reduce physical interactions at workplaces.

 It is the responsibility of employers to show that they have made a reasonable effort to facilitate working from home for all days and at all times, including reviewing and transforming business processes through technology to support remote working (e.g. e-payment, e-invoicing, e-signatures).